What is Common Data Service?

 Manage reusable Business logic and rules – Business Rules and logic already defined in on your Dynamics 365 entities are applied to your PowerApps to ensure data consistency regardless of how your users are accessing the data or through which app.

-Reusable skills across Dynamics 365 and PowerApps – Users with skills previously in PowerApps or Dynamics 365 can now leverage those skills across the new Common Data Service for Apps Platform.
+Reusable skills across Dynamics 365 and PowerApps – Users with skills previously in PowerApps or Dynamics 365 can now leverage those skills across the new Common Data Service Platform.
 Creating entities, forms, charts, etc are now common across your applications.

 Integrating Data into the Common Data Service

 Building an app typically involves data from more than one source, while this can sometimes be done at the application level, there are also cases where integrating this data together into a common store allows for an easier app building experience, and a single set of logic to maintain and operate over the data.
-The Common Data Service for Apps allows data to be integrated from multiple sources into a single store which can then be used in PowerApps, Flow and Power BI along with data already available from the Dynamics 365 applications.
+The Common Data Service allows data to be integrated from multiple sources into a single store which can then be used in PowerApps, Flow and Power BI along with data already available from the Dynamics 365 applications.

-- Scheduled integration with other systems – Data which is kept within another application can be regularly synchronized with the Common Data Service for Apps to allow you to leverage other applications data in PowerApps.
+- Scheduled integration with other systems – Data which is kept within another application can be regularly synchronized with the Common Data Service to allow you to leverage other applications data in PowerApps.

 - Transform and import data using PowerQuery – Transforming data when importing into the Common Data Service can be done through PowerQuery from many online data sources, a common tool used across Excel and Power BI.